Karlsen, Harry Boye

 Biographical Text

-Appearing in wartime football for Dundee, he played once for Exeter City when stationed in the South West in a 1-0 home defeat against Crystal Palace in October 1945.
+Appearing in wartime football for Dundee, Harry played once for Exeter City when stationed in the South West in a 1-0 home defeat against Crystal Palace in October 1945.

-Harry was to win 58 full caps for Norway scoring 4 goals.
-He won three league titles with Larvik Turn (1953, 1954 and 1956), the Norwegian Cup with Lyn (1946) and took part in the 1952 Olympic football tournament.
-He was known as a physical player who 'tackled well and never gave up'.
+Harry was to win 58 full caps for Norway (scoring 4 goals) and three league titles with Larvik Turn (1953, 1954 and 1956) and the Norwegian Cup with Lyn (1946).
+Also taking part in the 1952 Olympic football tournament, he was known as a physical player who 'tackled well and never gave up'.

 Appearances